huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 ### Querying the Shared FPGA Image ###
-If user B wants to use a registered FPGA image shared by user A, user B needs to perform the following steps.
+If user B wants to use a created FPGA image shared by user A, user B needs to perform the following steps.

 - Step 1.
 Accept the ECS image shared by user A. For more details, see [Accepting the shared image](https://support.huaweicloud.com/en-us/usermanual-ims/en-us_topic_0032042420.html).
 - Step 2.
 Obtain the type of the FPGA image from user A. In this example, it is **general-purpose architecture**.